 Will it be mandatory to be vaccinated in order to attend matches at Emirates Stadium?

 We will follow all official regulations issued by the Government and the Premier League.
-At present, it is not a requirement to have been double vaccinated and supporters can show proof of a negative COVID test in order to obtain COVID certification.
+At present, under Plan B guidance, it is not a requirement to have been double vaccinated and supporters can show proof of a negative COVID test in order to obtain COVID certification.

 What if I can’t come to matches during these restrictions?